-For the last 25 years, the biggest and brightest voices in the recording industry have generously lent their time and talents to Special Olympics to create the holiday album series – A Very Special Christmas (AVSC) – the single most successful benefit recording in musical history.
+For the last 30 years, the biggest and brightest voices in the recording industry have generously lent their time and talents to Special Olympics to create the holiday album series – A Very Special Christmas (AVSC) – the single most successful benefit recording in musical history.
 This series has also brought joy to the world through the transformative power of sport.
-Approximately $109 million in royalties and investment proceeds has been generated by the sale of the AVSC albums to support Special Olympics’ athletes with intellectual disabilities.
-This year we celebrate this musical accomplishment milestone, and continue to bring joy to the world with new music and the inspiring stories of Special Olympics.
+Approximately $131 million in royalties and investment proceeds has been generated by the sale of the AVSC albums to support Special Olympics’ athletes with intellectual disabilities.
+This year we continue this special musical tradition by bringing joy to the world with new music and the inspiring stories of Special Olympics.

 Originally designed as a memorial tribute to his late father, AVSC was founded by record producer Jimmy Iovine who made a career of working with music icons including John Lennon, Bruce Springsteen, Stevie Nicks, and Tom Petty.
 Iovine’s spouse Vicki, a model, writer, and Special Olympics volunteer, suggested that the holiday album should benefit Special Olympics.
 The couple won the approval of Special Olympics Founder Eunice Kennedy Shriver and a legacy was born.